Skip to main content Accessible Version

 When jaw space is limited, teeth may become crowded, overlap, or even erupt in the wrong position.
 The following treatments are designed to help create and maintain the space a developing smile needs.

 • Spacers and Expanders — Spacers are small devices that hold open the gap left by a lost baby tooth and preserve room for the permanent tooth coming in behind it.
-Expanders gently widen the upper jaw and create more space for incoming teeth and correct bite alignment.
+Expanders gently widen the upper jaw, creating more space for incoming teeth and correcting bite alignment.

 • Kids' Extractions — Sometimes, we recommend removing a baby tooth to allow a permanent tooth to come in properly.
 Our dentists perform children's extractions gently, using local anesthesia and nitrous oxide when needed for comfort.